HKisCoding/MovieRetrievalApp/projectRetrieval/README.md

 # Backend:
 1. The data was crawled from https://dongphym.net/
-2. Using Vector space model with tf-idf and KNN to count the similarity between query and films.
+2. Using Bag of Word model with tf-idf and KNN to count the similarity between query and films.

 # Frontend:
 1. The app was developed using python tkinter.